mbforbes/vml/README.md

 ![Matrix rendered as heatmap](matrix2.png) ![Pseudo inverse of matrix rendered as heatmap](pseudo-inverse2.png)

+_Left: a matrix.
+Right: its pseudo-inverse._

-This is an incomplete work!
-A good idea thought :-)
+This is an incomplete project!
+Was a good idea, though :-)

 ## Chapters